ruegerj/TheGrade/README.txt

 ------ UPDATE THE CREATE-SCRIPT OF THE DB ------
-If you want to update the backup / create-script of the db make sure when you generate the backup-script with phpMyAdmin to check the the option "Add CREATE DATABASE / USE statement" and to uncheck the data-option from the tables selection in the custom export settings.
+If you want to update the backup / create-script of the db make sure when you generate the backup-script with phpMyAdmin to check the  option "Add CREATE DATABASE / USE statement" and to uncheck the data-option from the tables selection in the custom export settings.

 ------ CONFIGURATION ------